RomainDeschampsFR/Solstice/README.md

 Meaning at latitude 72, you'll get every year, 88 polar days in a row and 70 polar nights in a row.

+### TIMEWIDGET UPDATED (Top right corner)
+* In order to take into account polar days/nights, the time widget behavior has been changed.
+* Transition between day and night is showed by the absence of sun/moon in the time widget.
+* In other words, the night/day ends when the moon/sun has completely disappeared on the right.
+* Therefore, the night/day starts when the moon/sun start to show up on the left.

 ### TEMPERATURE
 * The mod allows you to adjust the seasonal temperature gap if you want to (you can then keep vanilla temperatures which is already a challenge during winter)